Audrina Patridge Looks Ridiculously Good In Hot Pink Bikini Poolside With A Chocolate Shake

 So obsessed with this look from the @mtv movie awards! • dress : @haneyofficial neyofficial @lionviprelations •heels: @stuartweitzman @shoandco •Jewels: @Livencompany @michelemariepr •clutch : @alexandermcqueen •stylist: @joeytierney •Styling assist : @emilymen •hair : @brianacisneros •MU: @ash_kholm •spray tan: @bronzebybree

 Audrina wouldn’t be the first celebrity face to front a diet brand.
-Khloe Kardashian is currently a spokesperson for Flat Tummy Co, although the 35-year-old’s social media posts for the company have proven controversial.
+Khloe Kardashian is currently a spokesperson for Flat Tummy Co., although the 35-year-old’s social media posts for the company have proven controversial.
 Actress Kate Hudson has put her post-baby body down to Weight Watchers, becoming the brand’s face.
 Weight Watchers is also famously associated with talk show host Oprah Winfrey.

 Fans wishing to see more of Audrina should follow the star’s Instagram.